Robert Livingston Beeckman: Political career

+Elected as the governor of Rhode Island in 1914, he held the office for three terms from January 5, 1915, to January 4, 1921.
 During his administration, Beeckman pushed for reforms in State institutions including hospitals, prisons, and insane asylums, established an inheritance tax, and established a state Parole Board.
+Beeckman advocated for removing the property qualification for Rhode Island voters.

 He was the governor during the First World War.
+In formally greeting Marshall Joffre in Boston alongside other New England governors, Beeckman "expressed the hope that France might find in American the same comfort and help that this country [the United States] found in France in the dark days of the Revolution."
 He visited Rhode Island troops on the battlefield in France and pushed for state appropriations to provide for dependent families of servicemen.
-Beeckman advocated for removing the property qualification for Rhode Island voters.
-A close friend of then Ohio Senator Warren G. Harding, he was mentioned as a possible vice presidential candidate in 1920, but ultimately Calvin Coolidge was selected and became president upon Harding's death in 1923.

 Beeckman was governor during the Spanish flu pandemic, which struck the state in early September 1918.
 Acting on the advice of superintendent of health Charles V. Chapin, Beeckman delayed issuing a closure order until October 6.
 The peak of the pandemic occurred October 3–9, with over 6,700 cases reported.
 Beeckman lifted the closure order on October 25.
 A second, smaller wave hit Rhode Island schools in January, and the flu was declared eradicated in Rhode Island in February 1919.

+A close friend of then Ohio Senator Warren G. Harding, he was mentioned as a possible vice presidential candidate in 1920, but ultimately Calvin Coolidge was selected and became president upon Harding's death in 1923.

-After Beeckman stepped down from the governorship after three terms, he unsuccessfully ran in 1922 to represent Rhode Island in the United States Senate, losing to the incumbent Democratic senator, Peter Goelet Gerry.
+After stepping down from the governorship, he unsuccessfully ran in 1922 to represent Rhode Island in the United States Senate, losing to the incumbent Democratic senator, Peter Goelet Gerry.
 During the campaign, it was alleged that Beeckman and his campaign manager, J. Henry Reuter, attempted to bribe Herve J. Lagage with $1,500.
 Beeckman admitted to the payment, but "insist[ed] that it was their understanding that Lagace had agreed to work for Beeckman and that the money paid to him was to be used for legitimate expenses of the campaign."